-A common distinction in neural networks is between supervised and unsupervised learning ("selforganization").
+A basic distinction in neural networks and machine learning is between supervised and unsupervised learning ("self-organization").
 The heteroassociative network is supervised, in the sense that a "teacher" supplies the proper output to associate with the input.
 Learning in autoassociative networks is unsupervised in the sense that they just take in inputs, and try to organize a useful internal representation based the inputs.
 What "useful" means depends on the application.
 We explore the idea that if memories are stored with autoassociative weights, it is possible to later "recall" the whole pattern after seeing only part of the whole.
 Later we'll see how heteroassociative learning can be treated as a special case of autoassociative learning.